mockingbirdnest/Principia/documentation/Setup.md

 The solution contains a C# project named `coverage_analyser` which requires the Enterprise edition of Visual Studio to build.
-It's only a development tool for our own use, so if you use a different edition, just delete that project.
+It's only a development tool for our own use, so if you use a different edition, just do `Project > Unload Project` on that project.
 You will still be able to build and test the mod.

 These instructions use the git Powershell provided by [GitHub for Windows](https://windows.github.com/).
 We assume a working installation of Kerbal Space Program version 1.7.0 is found in `<KSP directory>`.